Subset Selection for Multiple Linear Regression via Optimization: Introduction

-After an objective function is chosen, an algorithm is needed to optimize the objective function value over all possible regression models.
-Algorithms for optimizing $MSE$ have already been studied.
+When subset selection is required, algorithms for optimizing $MSE$ have already been extensively studied.
 Among them, stepwise-type algorithms are frequently used in practice due to their computational simplicity and efficiency.
 An exact algorithm is to enumerate all possible regression models, but the computational cost is excessive.
-To overcome this computational difficulty, \citet{Furnival-Wilson:74} proposed a branch-and-bound algorithm, called \textit{leaps-and-bound}, to find the best subset for $MSE$ without enumerating all possible subsets.
-For subset selection of LAD regression, \citet{Konno-Yamamoto:09} presented a mixed integer program (MIP) to optimize $SAE$ given fixed $p$.
-Recently, \citet{Bertsimas-etal:15} proposed an MIP based algorithm for optimizing SSE and SAE given fixed $p$.
-A discrete first order method is proposed and used to warmstart the MIP formulation, which is formulated based on specially ordered sets, \cite{Bertsimas-Weismantel:2005}, to avoid use of big M. However, to the best of authors' knowledge, there is no direct mathematical formulation to optimize $MAE$ or $MSE$ and $p$ directly.
-For a detailed review of algorithms for subset selection, the reader is referred to \citet{Miller:1984} and \citet{Miller:2002}.
+To overcome this computational difficulty, \citet{Furnival-Wilson:74} proposed a branch-and-bound algorithm, called \textit{leaps-and-bound}, to find the best subset for $MSE$ without enumerating all possible subsets. \citet{Miyashiro15} proposed a mathematical programming model to maximize adjust $r^2$, which is equivalent to minimizing $MSE$.
+Given a fixed $p$, \citet{Bertsimas-etal:15} and \citet{Bertsimas16} minimize $SSE$ using mixed integer program (MIP)-based algorithms.
+For subset selection of least absolute deviation regression, \citet{Konno-Yamamoto:09} presented an MIP to optimize $SAE$ given fixed $p$. \citet{Bertsimas-etal:15} proposed an MIP based algorithm for optimizing $SSE$ and $SAE$ given fixed $p$.
+A discrete first order method is proposed and used to warmstart the MIP formulation, which is formulated based on specially ordered sets \cite{Bertsimas-Weismantel:2005}, to avoid the use of big M. \citet{Bertsimas16} proposed an MIP based algorithm for minimizing penalized SSE given fixed $p$.
+For a detailed review of algorithms for subset selection, the reader is referred to \citet{Miller:2002}.